 We lived in Celle in the mid-1990s and my girlfriend and her best friend were away for a few days.
 They took our car and the car from her and her boyfriend stopped at the door, I was allowed to use the day.
 Tiddi had a CD changer in the car and when I drove off Portieshead ran - the music immediately caught me and when I was back home I took the magazine with me and discovered Massive Attack there.
 In the mid-1990s, we had a system well above average and it was a great listening evening.
 To date, all the records from these bands are evergreens in my collection.

 I loved it as a teenager and still like to listen to the older things again and again.
 My favorite record is "On the Beach".
 Back then I bought "After the Goldrush" on a record, in the early 1980s and this record still stands out for me today.
+I am particularly looking forward to "Homegrown" and have pre-ordered it right away.

 "Is a woman" has accompanied me since its release because of this incredibly intense mix.
 I bought many more records from Lampchop, unfortunately none of them comes very close to my favorite album for my taste.